 A graduate student readmitted after academic disqualification most often retains a sub-3.0 GPA and, therefore, remains on continued probation until the cumulative graduate GPA is raised to at minimum of 3.0.
 While disqualified, the graduate student has no capacity, outside of degree-satisfying courses taken as part of a program of study, to raise the GPA.
 Unlike an undergraduate in a disqualified status, courses taken by a graduate student through Open University or at other institutions during this period are not counted in university GPA calculations, except in the case of the program of study courses that are applicable to the degree program.
-At that point, the probationary status is removed, and a subsequent decline in cumulative GPA below 3.0 results again in probation.
-If while on probation, including following reinstatement, a student fails to achieve a semester GPA equal to or above 3.0, he or she is disqualified a second and final time.
+If reinstatement is granted by the university, students who apply for readmission must be accepted by the university and program despite the applicant not being in good standing.
+Following readmission and subsequent raising of the cumulative GPA to 3.0, the probationary status is removed.
+Another decline in cumulative GPA below 3.0 results again in probation.
+If while on probation, including following reinstatement and readmission, a student fails to achieve a semester GPA equal to or above 3.0, he or she is disqualified a second and final time.